namanvirk18/ART/README.md

 <br>

-<p><strong>ART</strong> is an open-source RL framework that improves agent reliability by letting LLMs learn from experience, with an ergonomic way to integrate GRPO into any Python app.</p>
+<p style="font-size: 1.1em;"><strong>ART</strong> is an open-source RL framework that improves agent reliability by letting LLMs learn from experience, with an ergonomic way to integrate GRPO into any Python app.</p>

 </div>